umarniz/video-quickstart-android/README.md

 - [Using an Emulator](#using-an-emulator) - Setup an emulator in Android Studio
 - [Reducing APK Size](#reducing-apk-size) - Use ABI splits to reduce your APK size
 - [Troubleshooting Audio](#troubleshooting-audio) - Mitigate audio issues in your application
+- [Rendering Video](#rendering-video) - A guide to rendering video in your application
 - [Setup an Access Token Server](#setup-an-access-token-server) - Setup an access token server
 - [More Documentation](#more-documentation) - More documentation related to the Video Android SDK
 - [Issues & Support](#issues-and-support) - Filing issues and general support